Natural-Highs/live/README.md

 1. Start the emulator with "firebase emulators:start"
 2. If you have any errorrs try "npm install -g firebase-tools && apt install -y default-jdk && npm install firebase-admin"
 3. You can now connect to http://127.0.0.1:4000/ to view a ui for the db and auth
-4. This eventually will be automated
+4. "npm run dev" to start the project locally
-5. "npm run dev" to start the project
+5. You can now connect to